ksator/machine_learning_with_HealthBot/README.md

 # Junos configuration

-we will the python script [configure_junos.py](configure_junos.py) to configure the lab.
+we will the python script [configure_junos.py](configure_junos.py) to configure the lab (IP fabric with EBGP)

 This script uses:
 - the template [junos.j2](configure_junos/junos.j2)
 - the variables [junos.yml](configure_junos/junos.yml)

+It:
-It generates the junos configuration for each device in the [inventory.yml](inventory.yml) file and load the junos configuration on devices.
+- generates a junos configuration file for each device indicated in the [inventory.yml](inventory.yml) file
+- save the generated configuration files in the directory [configure_junos](configure_junos)
+- load the junos configuration files on the devices

 Install the requirements:
 ```